Admissions Criteria

 -

-the child’s Medical Card.
+the applicant’s Medical Card.

-PARENTS ARE STRONGLY ADVISED TO HAVE SUCH DOCUMENTS READY FOR SUBMISSION TO THE BOARD OF GOVERNORS UPON REQUEST.
+PARENT(S) / GUARDIAN(S) ARE STRONGLY ADVISED TO HAVE SUCH DOCUMENTS READY FOR SUBMISSION TO THE BOARD OF GOVERNORS UPON REQUEST.

 Please note that other original documents deemed by the school to be equally capable of verifying applicant information, or other equally capable means of verification, will be considered at the discretion of the Board of Governors.
 If, therefore, applicants are unable to provide the specific documents listed above then they should contact the school to establish how they can verify applications to the satisfaction of the school.

 Upon receipt the school will take a copy of the documents but will retain this copy only until the admissions procedure (including Appeals Tribunals) is complete.
 The provision of these documents is essential if we are to offer your child a place at St Cecilia’s College.
-By law, St Cecilia’s College Board of Governors, like others, has a duty to verify the important information within a child’s application in order to ensure that it has applied its admissions criteria correctly and that the admissions process is accurate and fair.
+By law, St Cecilia’s College Board of Governors, like others, has a duty to verify the important information within a child’s application in order to ensure that it has applied its Admissions Criteria correctly and that the admissions process is accurate and fair.
 If applicants do not provide the requested documents by the deadline given, then the school must regrettably withdraw the place currently allocated to the child.
 Similarly, if the documents provided fail to verify the information within the application that has currently qualified the child for a place at St Cecilia’s College, then this place will be withdrawn.

 St Cecilia’s College will contact you in writing if your child gains a place in the school by this method.